NavierStokesSolver

 #

-The default value for updateJacobianFrequency
+The default value for update_jacobian_frequency

 is 4, which means that the Jacobian for evaluating the NS equation is updated every 4 pseudo-steps.
-For some challenging cases, reducing updateJacobianFrequency
+For some challenging cases, reducing update_jacobian_frequency

 from 4 to 1 may help, however, this may slow the NS solver by up to approximately 30%.